 Exclusive: Early Android Q build has a System-wide Dark Theme, Permission Revamp, hints at a “Desktop Mode,” and more

 Ahead of schedule, we’ve got Android Q on the Google Pixel 3 XL.
 What we have isn’t going to be the same software build that Google will release as the first Android Q Developer Preview, but it’s still our first look at what Google has worked on behind-the-scenes.
-The early Android Q leaked build we have obtained was built just this week with the February 2019 security patches, and it’s up-to-date with Google’s AOSP internal master.
+It might be to early to tell how this will effect the best android phone lineup for the year, but the early Android Q leaked build we have obtained was built just this week with the February 2019 security patches, and it’s up-to-date with Google’s AOSP internal master.
 That means it has a ton of new Android platform features that you won’t find anywhere publicly, but there are no Google Pixel software customizations nor are there pre-installed Google Play apps or services so I don’t have any new information to share on those fronts.
 Still, there’s a lot to digest here, so we’ve flashed the build on the Pixel 3 XL to find out what’s new—both on the surface-level and under-the-hood.
 This article will focus on all the surface-level changes we’ve found in Android Q.

 System-wide Dark Theme is finally here